gdiaz384/py3TranslateLLM/README.md

         - This will almost certainly mess with the translation engine's logic in unintended ways.
         - This also creates uncertainty in how specifying a source language should be handled.
 Not specifying the source language all is asking for a lot of unrelated problems to crop up but specifying one source language is technically wrong because there are now two languages in the source text.
         - However, leaving the name in the source language in the untranslated form `クロエ` to prevent a mixed language scenario will almost certainly cause the translation engine to mess up when it translates it different ways based upon the source context changing constantly. fairseq/Sugoi especially does this a lot.
     - One not automated solution is to replace the substitution string `[＠クロエ]` with the name in the source language `クロエ` to prevent multiple languages from in the source text.
 Then tell the translation engine to explcitly translate that name/string of characters a very specific way `Chloe` using a translation engine specific dictionary.
-And finally, revert the translation back to the original substitution string using after translation by the translation engine.
+And finally, revert the translation back to the original substitution string after translation by the translation engine.
     - This can be done in py3TranslateLLM by:
         1. Specifying an entry in the `preTranslation.csv` dictionary to remove the [ ] and add the actual name in the source language: `[＠クロエ]` -> `クロエ`.
         1. Tell the LLM translation engine to translate the name a specific way using the `prompt.txt` file or a DeepL dictionary `クロエ` -> `Chloe`.